munificent/craftinginterpreters/book/calls-and-functions.md

 Semantically, a parameter is simply a local variable declared in the outermost lexical scope of the function body.
 We get to use the existing compiler support for declaring named local variables to parse and compile parameters.
-Unlike local variables which have initializers, there's no code here to initialize the parameter's value.
+Unlike local variables, which have initializers, there's no code here to initialize the parameter's value.
 We'll see how they are initialized later when we do argument passing in function calls.